Finding a niche can make you more appealing to brands because it will be easier to pin point what interests your audience.

 No matter what level of influencer you are, it can feel impossible to navigate the waters of large-scale brand partnerships.
 It can be easy to feel discouraged when you are working incredibly hard to build your content and you aren’t seeing results.
-Here are a few useful tips you can start using today to improve your opportunity to work with key brands.
+Here are a few useful tips you can start using today to improve your opportunity to get the attention of brands for brand partnerships.

 Tip 1: Think “brand friendly” not “brand safe”

 Being “Brand Friendly” can seem like an extremely daunting task when you first hear it.
 What does this mean?
 Well, it’s different for everyone.
 One way to look at it is if you want to post a picture of you hugging your boyfriend, but you’re in a sports bra, you may be concerned that this isn’t “brand safe”.
 This would be a point to think ‘if a brand doesn’t like this picture and won’t work with me because of that, is that a brand I want to be working with?”
 Being “brand friendly” means that you are making yourself “friendly” to the brands you want to work with.
 Even some brands prefer not to work with vegans, that doesn’t mean vegan content isn’t “brand safe”, it just means that vegan content isn’t brand friendly to that specific brand.
 Long story short, be appealing to the brands you want to work with.
 But stay authentic to you.
 Your level of authenticity and sincerity can lead to long-lasting brand partnerships.

 Tip 2: Make it easy for the brand